atom-community/zadeh/README.md

 ### TreeFilterer

-TreeFilterer is a filters the given query in the nodes of the given array of trees, and returns an array of filtered trees (or the indices of the filter candidates).
-A tree object is an object in which each entry stores the data in its `dataKey` and it has (may have) some children (with a similar structure) in its `childrenKey`
+TreeFilterer filters the given query in the nodes of the given array of trees and returns an array of filtered trees (or the indices of the filter candidates).
+A tree object is an object in which each entry stores the data in its `dataKey`, and it has (may have) some children (with a similar structure) in its `childrenKey`

 <details>